dxw/playbook/playbook.md

 TODO.
 This section to cover:

 * Principles for a good work day
-* Preparing a work day activitiy
+* Preparing a work day activity
 * Letting the candidate know if they need to bring anything and how much time we'll need
 * Making sure there is a printed or emailed explanation for what they need to do
 * Discussing the results